How to view, change, and manage your mailbox storage usage and quota in Plesk

 will show all messages received before July 6 2020.

-Move Older Messages to Computer
+Move Older Emails to Computer (Offline Archive)

 Tip: Don’t forget about your Sent folder!